zephyrproject-rtos/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.rst

     west flash --bin-file build/zephyr/zephyr.signed.bin

-We need to explicitly specify the *signed* image file, otherwise the non-signed version will be used and the image wont be runnable.
+We need to explicitly specify the *signed* image file, otherwise the non-signed version will be used and the image won't be runnable.

 Sample image: hello world!
 ==========================